June Flewett: Career

 Flewett was an aspiring actress.
 After two years, she left the Lewises to take up a place at the Royal Academy of Dramatic Art (RADA), her fees being paid by Lewis.
 Following her graduation, she embarked upon a successful career in the West End under the stage name Jill Raymond.
 She married Clement Freud in 1950 and performed in occasional radio plays.
 In the 1970s, when her husband became a Liberal MP for the Isle of Ely, she helped him canvass.

 In 1980, she formed her own theatre company, "Jill Freud and Company", in Suffolk.
 In 2001 she received an Honorary Doctorate in Civil Law from the University of East Anglia "for services to the theatre."

+Family

-She has five children (one adopted), including Emma Freud and Matthew Freud, and 15 grandchildren.
+She has five children (one adopted), including Emma Freud and Matthew Freud, and 17 grandchildren.
 Lady Freud is Vice President of TACT, the Actors' Children's Trust.